The best free attraction in every state and DC

 Kentucky: Buffalo Trace Distillery, Frankfort

-You can't visit the Bluegrass State without sampling some of its finest whiskey, and the Buffalo Trace Distillery in Frankfort, designated a National Historic Landmark, is one of the top places to do so.
+Another great place in the Bluegrass State to sample whiskey is the Buffalo Trace Distillery in Frankfort, designated a National Historic Landmark.
 Come by for the complimentary Trace Tour, which chronicles the history of this legendary distillery and also offers the chance to wander through barrel-packed warehouses.
-True spirit nerds should alternatively opt for the Hard Hat Tour (also free), which gets into the detail of the bourbon-making process.
+True spirit nerds should alternatively opt for the Hard Hat Tour (also free), which gets into the details of the bourbon-making process.
 All tours come with a tasting too.

 Louisiana: Jazz National Historical Park, New Orleans